luckyluke1976/cybersecurity-portfolio/GRC/00-organization-context/README.md

 Applicability (Deliverable 01), the Risk Register (Deliverable 02) and the following deliverables is derived from the context described here.

-In a real ISMS this corresponds to **ISO/IEC 27001 Clause 4 — Context of the organization**: before assessing risks or selecting controls, you need to understand the organization itself.
+In a real ISMS, this document would support the activities required by **ISO/IEC 27001 Clause 4 — Context of the organization**: understanding the organization, its interested parties and the boundaries of the ISMS, before assessing risks or selecting controls.

+> ⚠️ **Assumptions and limitations**
-> ⚠️ VindobonaPay GmbH is a fictional company created for educational
+> VindobonaPay GmbH is a fictional company created for educational
 > purposes.
 Any similarity to real companies is coincidental.
 No real
 > client data is used.
+Control applicability, implementation status,
+> maturity assessments and risk scores are based on fictional but
+> realistic assumptions: they are illustrative and do not represent
+> audit findings or work performed for a real organization.

 ## 1. Company profile